Where Do Our Thoughts Come From?

 Episode Summary

-All of us think but how often do we contemplate where our thoughts come from?
+All of us think, but how often do we contemplate where our thoughts come from?
 And when we do, how accurate is our answer?
+Are you your thoughts, or is there more to your identity than the constant stream of cognitive processes?

 For most of us, there is also a sense of identity associated with the thoughts we’re having.
-We define ourselves based on our thoughts, especially those that we repeat on a regular basis.
+We often find ourselves forming an identity based on our thoughts, especially those that we repeat on a regular basis.
+However, it’s essential to realize that you are not your thoughts.

 Given that we have 60,000 plus ‘cognitive processes’ per day, that makes a perfect set up for a never-ending ‘identity crisis.’